Tuesday, March 25, 2025

 "I would rather be a laborer working for another man—some poor man who has little to live on—than rule over all the dead who have perished."
 GPT Literal Translation

-The flip side is that Satan is tragic figure.
-Satan has deluded himself into the thinking the ideas from the previous paragraph are great.
+The flip side is that Satan is a tragic figure.
+Satan has deluded himself into thinking the ideas from the previous paragraph are great.
 His love for his personal freedom creates his downfall.
 Satan is delusional about the reality of his situation.

-One interpretation that blends the previous two ideas is that Satan is a political allegory for Milton.
+Another interpretation that blends the previous two ideas is that Satan is a political allegory for Milton.
 Milton was a political activist who supported Oliver Cromwell in the Puritan revolution against the monarchy.
 The monarchy was abolished and King Charles executed.
 After Cromwell's death, the monarchy was restored and Charles II became king.
 Milton was arrested, briefly imprisoned, and placed on house arrest.
-He is the fallen and tragic hero.
+Milton is the fallen and tragic hero.
 Satan is an allegory for Milton.

-Readers can choose for themselves how to interpret Satan's statement.
+Obviously, readers can choose for themselves how to interpret Satan's statement.

-Homer's Interpretation
+A Brief Look at Homer's Interpretation

 In Homer's Illiad, Achilles is given the choice between two fates.
 In book 9, Achilles tells Odysseus, Phoenix, and Ajax: